ocapn/ocapn/draft-specifications/Notation.md

 > purposes of [CapTP](CapTP%20Specification.md) surrounding data, the notation
 > and representation allow any value.

-The notation allows a shorthand where a field name may be an alphanumeric ASCII name without a prefix `"`, in which case the field name is a [String](#string).
+The abstract notation allows a shorthand where a field name may be an alphanumeric ASCII name without a prefix `"`, in which case the field name is a [String](#string).

 ## List